selkhayri/Movies-ETL/README.md

 ## Aim

-The aim of this challenge is to create a processing pipeline that automates the processing of information from three different but related sources and to deposit the processed information into a postgresql database.
+The aim of this project is to create a processing pipeline that automates the processing of information from three different but related sources and to deposit the processed information into a postgresql database.

 ## Extract

-The data for this challenge is the following:
+The data for this project is the following:

 * Kaggle metadata (CSV)
 * MovieLens ratings data (from Kaggle) (CSV)